Rosetta, Neurosnap SDK, and the Rise of Soft Evaluation

 For example, a binder-design workflow might generate thousands of candidate complexes, then apply a staged filter:

-In code, that kind of pass can stay intentionally ordinary:
+In code, that kind of pass can and should remain intentionally straightforward:

 from neurosnap.algos.evoef2 import calculate_binding, calculate_stability